-Most kitchens include a lot of door handles, sometimes made from different metals, so it can be tricky to know how to clean your kitchen door handles.
+Most kitchens include a lot of door handles, sometimes made from different metals, so it can be tricky to know how to clean your kitchen cupboard door handles.
 The best cleaning method for your kitchen handles will depend on the type of door handles you have chosen, whether your kitchen cabinets have tarnished hinges or a small amount of grime, and how regularly you clean your kitchen.
 Whether you’re looking for kitchen cleaning tips to help keep your new kitchen clean, or you’d like to know how to clean handles that need freshening up, find out the best cleaning method for your kitchen door handles.

 How to Clean Different Types of Kitchen Door Handles

 As is the case with cleaning kitchen cupboard doors, the best way to clean kitchen handles depends on the type of door handles you have chosen.
 The cleaning products you should use to clean your kitchen door handles will vary depending on which metal they are made of.

 The best way to clean copper handles and silver kitchen door handles is to mix 1 tablespoon of ammonia with a pint of water to create a cleaning solution.
 Wipe your kitchen handles with the solution using a soft rag, buffing them until dirt is removed and the tarnished appearance is replaced with a fresher look.
 Once you have finished this step, rinse the door handles with clean water and wipe them dry using a clean rag.

 If you choose to purchase a tarnish removal product rather than mixing your own cleaning solution to treat tarnished door handles, then please bear in mind that any grime or dirt should be removed from your kitchen door handles first, using the above method.
 This is because such pre-made cleaning products are designed to treat badly tarnished silver and copper kitchen handles and hinges, so grime should be removed beforehand to maximise the cleaning effect.